-We love having crepes for breakfast or a fun dessert.
+We love having crepes for breakfast or a fun dessert when you top it with whipped cream!
 This is another recipe of my sister's that we've adopted into our own kitchen.
 The kids get super excited when they hear me yell, "Time for crepes!"

 Love these crepes?
 You may also like our German Pancake recipe!

 (full printable recipe at the end of this post)